tonethar/IGME-235-Shared/notes/core-skills/ftp-upload-walkthrough.md

 # FTP File Upload Walkthough

+*Note: If you are in a section of IGME-235 or IGME-330, you can substitute all references to the number `230` below with the appropriate number for your course :-)*

 ## I. Create a Simple Web Page

 1) Fire up a text editor such as NotePad++, Visual Studio Code, or Brackets and create and save the following file.
 NOTE: *Be sure to use **type** "plain text" or "HTML", do NOT create web pages of type "rich text"*